 - Quantitative.
 Using only quantitative metrics would reflect as objective a ranking as possible.

 - Measured by a trusted third party and/or official school website.
-Third parties include College Navigator and the U.S. Department of Education’s Office of Postsecondary Education.
+Third parties include College Navigator, IPEDS, and the U.S. Department of Education's Office of Postsecondary Education.

 The Metrics We Used

 - Institution-Based Financial Aid – Financial aid is a top priority for most prospective college students.
 The higher the percentage of students who receive financial aid directly from the school, the more desirable the college should be to attend.
-This data refers to the percentage of undergraduate students receiving financial aid for the 2010-11 academic year directly from the institution they attend.
-The financial aid figures are provided by the College Navigator database from the U.S. Department of Education.
+This data refers to the percentage of undergraduate students receiving financial aid for the 2013 academic year directly from the institution they attend.
+The financial aid figures are provided by the IPEDS database from the U.S. Department of Education.

-- Acceptance Rate – A college’s overall quality and prestige is in part determined by its selectivity (of which acceptance rate is an indicator).
-The acceptance rate figures are provided by the College Navigator database from the U.S. Department of Education.
-The most recently available data is for the fall 2011 entering undergraduate class.
+- Acceptance Rate – A college's overall quality and prestige is in part determined by its selectivity (of which acceptance rate is an indicator).
+The acceptance rate figures are provided by the IPEDS database from the U.S. Department of Education.
+The most recently available data is for the winter 2013-14 entering undergraduate class.

 - Default Rate – Default rates measure the percentage of students who fail to repay their federal student loans.
 A lower default rate indicates that students are finding an adequate means of income after leaving the school because they can afford to pay back their student loans.
 In addition, lower default rates also indicate a lower amount of student debt.
-For each school, we looked at the most recent cohort default rates published by the College Navigator database for the 2009 fiscal year.
+For each school, we looked at the most recent cohort default rates published by the Peterson's for the 2013 fiscal year.

 How We Weighted the Metrics